shaunaloh/Knowledge-Graph-with-NLP/README.md

 ### Generating Entity-Relation Pairs
 Entity-relation pairs (subject-verb-object triples) were extracted from each text.
-- entities and noun chunks were merged to form single entities.
+- Using spaCy's NLP pipeline, entities and noun chunks were merged to form single entities.
 This allows compound words or modifiers to be viewed as a single subject/object.
 - spaCy's DependencyMatcher was used to match the pattern required of the SVO triple.

 ### Visualising Knowledge Graph